Horace Mann: Education reform

 In 1843, he went to Europe to visit schools, especially in Prussia, under the board's auspices but at his own expense.
 His seventh annual report, published after his return, embodied the results of his tour.
 Many editions of this report were printed in Massachusetts and other states, in some cases by private individuals and in others by legislatures; several editions were issued in England.

 Mann hoped that by bringing all children of all classes together, they could have a common learning experience.
 This would also allow the less fortunate to advance on the social scale, and education would "equalize the conditions of men."
 Moreover, it was viewed also as a road to social advancement by the early labor movement and as a goal of having common schools.
 Mann also suggested that having schools would help those students who did not have appropriate discipline in the home.
 Building a person's character was as important as reading, writing, and arithmetic.
 Instilling values such as obedience to authority, promptness in attendance, and organizing the time according to bell ringing helped students prepare for future employment.

 Mann faced some resistance from parents who did not want to give up moral education to teachers and bureaucrats.
+Despite being the pioneer who created the public school system Horace Mann home schooled his own children.
 The normal schools trained mostly women, giving them new career opportunities as teachers.
 Mann believed that women were better suited for teaching, regardless of their status as a mother, and partnered with Catharine Beecher to push for a feminization of the profession.

 The practical result of Mann's work was meaningful reform in the approach used in the common school system of Massachusetts, which in turn influenced the direction of other states.
 In carrying out his work, Mann met with bitter opposition by some Boston schoolmasters who strongly disapproved of his innovative pedagogical ideas, and by various religious sectarians, who contended against the exclusion of all sectarian instruction from the schools.